nsg-ethz/mini_internet_api/README.md

 # An Open Platform to Teach How the Internet Practically Works

-Welcome in the official repository of the mini-Internet project.
+Welcome in the official API repository of the mini-Internet project.

+### API mini-Internet instructions

+Note that the wiki does not yet reflect the newest changes.

+To use all the new features, you need to locally build the corresponding containers using e.g.: `./docker_images/build.sh`

 ### The mini-Internet project